labomics/metagenomic_SNP_calling/README.md

 ### SNP density
 For prevalent strains with sufficient genome coverage and depth, getSNP_majorFreq.py was used to achieve major SNPs in these strains. getSNPnum.py was used to count SNPs of each prevalent strain in each sample and cal_density.py was used to calculate SNP density based on SNPs and genome coverage of strains.
 Mann-Whitney test was used to analyze the difference of SNP densitiy between the liver cirrhosis and control group.
 R package qvalue (v2.10.0) was used to control False Discovery Rate.  (see details in step6_snpdensity).

+## Citation

+    *Comprehensive Strain-level Analysis of the Gut Microbe Faecalibacterium Prausnitzii in Patients with Liver Cirrhosis*

 ## Pre-requisites
 This part requires FastQC, Trimmomatic, MetaPhlAn2.0, bwa, Samtools, picard, bcftools, VarScan2, vcftools installed.